tomkimpson/PulsarMockData/README.md

 Two options: `psr.stoas` or `psr.pets`.
 The difference between the two is << the time interval `dt` so it shouldnt matter too much.

 For `Dataset 1` the data is uniformly sampled.
 In this case we use `psr.stoas` and assume this `t` is the same for all pulsars.

+#### A note on data

+One of the par files has been modified compared to [https://github.com/nanograv/mdc1](https://github.com/nanograv/mdc1)

+We have added an F1 measurement to PSR J1741+1351 in open dataset 1 which was previously missing.
+This value was obtained from https://fermi.gsfc.nasa.gov/ssc/data/access/lat/3rd_PSR_catalog/3PC_HTML/J1741+1351.html